SushiLab/coralmicrobiome-hostbiodiversity/README.md

 2. Plot exudate vs host Hill numbers by species and get correlation coefficient

 #### ``21_BDiv_Complexity_Host-Exudates.R``
-**Compare the host-associated and exuded microbial communities of hosts living in complex vs reduced reef communities**
+**Compare the host-associated and exuded microbial communities of hosts living in biodiverse vs degraded reef communities**
 1. Select samples from phase 2
-2. For each source and species, run a PERMANOVA to test for differences explained by the ambient community complexity ($asv\_bctab \sim treatment\_binary$)
+2. For each source and species, run a PERMANOVA to test for differences explained by the ambient community complexity

 #### ``22_BDiv_Specificity-Exudation.R``
 **Explore host-specificity and exudation**